Gestão de Empresas

 Evaluation Methodology

-The final grade is expressed by (T1 + T2), provided that the minimum grade has been obtained in each of the evaluation elements.
-Otherwise, the final rating will be equal to the lowest of T1 or T2 ratings.
+Students with a final grade of 9.5 or higher (weighted average) will pass.
+Provided that the minimum grade has been obtained in each of the assessment elements.
+Otherwise, the final grade will be equal to the lowest of the grades obtained in the assessment elements.

 Bibliography